Excel-DNA/ExcelDna/Distribution/Samples/RTD/Readme.txt

 Live data from a file
 ------------------------
-(change the contents of the file to see Excel update).
+(change the contents of the Test.xml file to see Excel update).
 =GetEurOnd()
 =GetTestItem("EUR/DEPO/ON")